fly-lang/fly/llvm/docs/SourceLevelDebugging.rst

 compiler generate all strings as DW_FORM_strp in the debug info, is that DWARF parsing can be made much faster.

-After a lookup is made, we get an offset into the hash data.
+After a lookup is made, we getValue an offset into the hash data.
 The hash data needs to be able to deal with 32 bit hash collisions, so the chunk of data at the offset in the hash data consists of a triple: